 - What sort of training do they offer for end-users and administrators alike?

-What are the common challenges in using CIAM
+Common challenges in using CIAM

 - Ensuring that the right access is given to the right people at the right time